teddyaryono/devlab-s3-codepipeline/README.md

 To host a static website, you configure an Amazon S3 bucket for website hosting, and then upload your website content to the bucket.
 This bucket must have public read access.
 It is intentional that everyone in the world will have **read** access to this bucket.
 The website is then available at the AWS Region-specific website endpoint of the bucket.

-1. Run the following command in Cloud9 terminal to create S3 bucket and set appropriate permission to host a website.
+1. Copy, paste and run the following command in Cloud9 terminal to create S3 bucket and set appropriate permission to host a website.

 ```bash
 aws cloudformation deploy --template-file ~/environment/devlab-s3-codepipeline/templates/setup_s3_bucket.yaml --stack-name devlab-s3-bucket --capabilities CAPABILITY_IAM